rickkas7/PublishQueueAsyncRK/README.md

 ## Version History

+### 0.2.0 (2020-11-06)

+- Fixed a bug in all file-based implementations (Spiffs, SdFat) where events were not published after a reboot.
+- Added a new test suite function (7) to disconnect, post events to the queue, then reboot.
+- Added support for storing events on the POSIX file system on Gen 3 devices (Argon, Boron, Tracker SoM) in 2.0.0-rc.3 and later.

 ### 0.1.3 (2019-11-21)

 - Added getNumEvent() method so you can know if the queue is empty or not